vossavant/css-styleguide/README.md

   - Always add a brief comment at the top of your SASS file describing the purpose of the file
   - Use comments to organize your SASS; e.g., as headings to blocks of style rules
-  - Use common sense and add comments when the purpose of a selector may not be clear
+  - Use common sense and add comments when the purpose of a selector may be unclear
   - Comments should be preceded with `//` and two line breaks
   - A line break should follow every comment